 - Letter for the Courts: A letter is provided for the Family Court, the Criminal Court or an Employer at the end of the 4 sessions or during the course if required.
-All letters have been accepted by the courts since the course started over six years ago.
+All letters have been accepted by the courts since the course started over seven years ago.

 - Flexible appointments: Day evening and weekend sessions are available now.